-Couple Spent From $400,000 GoFundMe For Homeless Veteran Johnny Bobbitt, Jr., Money All Gone
+Couple Spent $400,000 GoFundMe For Homeless Veteran Johnny Bobbitt Jr., Money All Gone

 In August, a judge ordered the couple to hand over the remaining funds from the campaign.

 Gizmodo reports that Bobbitt’s attorney, Chris Fallon, has confirmed in a statement that the worst has happened, and the couple spent all of the funds.
 The couple initially stated that they kept the funds safe, but they now have until September 10 to complete a report detailing how the funds were spent.
-Some of the alleged expenses include the purchase of a new BMW, and expensive vacations to California, Florida, and Las Vegas.
+Some of the alleged expenses include the purchase of a new BMW and expensive vacations to California, Florida, and Las Vegas.

 NJ.com reports that Bobbitt is “devastated,” according to Fallon.
 “There is no money left.
 Where the money went, I have no idea.”